Invoice fraud is a serious and growing problem. Should you be worried about invoice fraud?

 “Two businesses that complained of invoice fraud were said to have lost sums around the £1 ($1.5 million) million figure each.”

 And once the fraudsters have the money, they very quickly wire it out of the country.
-So, even if the fraud is identified immediately after the payment is made, it’s often too late.
+So, even if the fraudulent activity is identified immediately after the payment is made, it’s often too late.
 That’s why it is extremely important to prevent invoice fraud in the first place … the consequences of not doing so are severe.

 As the Computer World UK article states: